 Style, Tone, and Figurative Language

-As with his previous novels, Stephen King adopted the epistolary form of writing to ‘The Outsider,’ bringing the best of every world to his writing.
+As with Stephen King’s previous novels, the author adopted the epistolary form of writing to ‘The Outsider,’ bringing the best of every world to his writing.
 Utilizing the third-person omniscient perspective, Stephen King gave an excellent description of events, making characters and their interactions as realistic as possible.